DRAFT: Constitution of the Kingdom of Union Jacks

 2. The Department of Transport is to use its budget to fund the creation and maintenance of new and existing road networks.

-3. The Department of Transport is to use its budget to ensure all regions of the KUJ are accessible by road, rail, or road and railu.
+3. The Department of Transport is to use its budget to ensure all regions of the KUJ are accessible by road, rail, or road and rail.

 4. The Department of Transport is to use its budget to invest in the development, testing, and adoption of new rail technologies.

-6. The Department of Work and Pensions is to be tasked with ensuring the working population of the KUJ are paid a fair wage and a livable pension.
+6. The Department of Work and Pensions is to be tasked with ensuring the working population of the KUJ are paid a fair wage and a liveable pension.

-1. The Department of Work and Pensions is to use its budget to ensure companies pay out livable pensions to retired workers.
+1. The Department of Work and Pensions is to use its budget to ensure companies pay out liveable pensions to retired workers.

-1. A ‘livable pension’ is to be defined by independently estimated living costs as calculated per the region the worker resides in.
+1. A liveable pension is to be defined by independently estimated living costs as calculated per the region the worker resides in.

 2. The Department of Work and Pensions is to use its budget to ensure fair working conditions for all workers.